MARITECH – Standard Terms and Conditions for Sale of Products and Services

 Article 5-Use of Products

-5.1 The Customer shall use the Products and Services only for their intended purposes and in accordance with all instructions contained in the manuals, guidelines, warranty terms and any other terms and conditions applicable.
+5.1 The Customer shall use the Products and Services only for their intended purposes and in accordance with all instructions contained in the manuals and guidelines provided by Maritech.

 5.2 The Contractor shall not be responsible for the failure of any of its Products to provide the expected performance, benefits, effects or outcome arising from: (i) the Customer’s failure to comply with the terms under the Contract (ii) failures or fluctuations of electric power, designed temperature, designed pressure and effluent media (iii) Force Majeure and other unusual external influences or (iv) Variations.